 Before the defense is scheduled, the student’s advisor must read and formally agree to support the proposal as provisionally presented.
 The defense will consist of constructive criticism of the proposal’s goals and arguments, and advice on how research can best be undertaken.

 A successful defense of a dissertation is the final requirement for the doctoral degree.
-The dissertation is prepared under the direction of the student's advisor along with annual meetings with members of their Dissertation Committee.
+The dissertation is prepared under the direction of the student’s advisor, but it is expected that the student will meet at least annually with each member of the Dissertation Committee.
+Students are also strongly encouraged to ask the Committee to meet with them at least once for a mid-dissertation consultation, after the first chapter or two have met the advisor’s provisional approval.

 The Dissertation Committee consists of four faculty members who advise the student on the writing of their dissertation.
 The membership of this committee may be composed of the same members as the Examination Committee or the membership may be adjusted before the final defense.